maivincent/arribachocolat/_i18n/en/_posts/2025-08-19-kallari-63-inca_peanut.md

 ---
 layout: post
-title: "Kallari - 63% Dark Chocolate with Inca Peanut"
+title: Kallari - 63% Dark Chocolate with Inca Peanut
 tags: [Dark, Peanut]
 categories: [Kallari]
 ---

-Plukenetia volubilis, also known as sacha inchi, is native to South America; its roasted seeds resemble peanuts.
-That's primarily what you taste in this bar, while the Kallari chocolate itself remains fairly restrained.
-The sacha inchi pieces, scattered as fragments, bring a peanut-like flavor—just different enough from familiar peanuts to pique curiosity.
-Slightly more herbaceous, maybe a touch rancio, but overall pleasant.
+Plukenetia volubilis — also known as sacha inchi — is native to South America, its roasted seeds reminiscent of peanuts.
+This is what takes center stage in this bar, while the Kallari chocolate itself remains characteristically restrained.
+The sacha inchi pieces, broken into fragments, deliver a peanut-like flavor — close enough to be familiar, yet different enough to pique curiosity.
+Slightly more herbaceous, with a faint wild note that sets it apart.

-An original chocolate worth trying!
+An original chocolate, and a genuine discovery.

 ### Evaluation